 Electroactive polymer (EAP) based materials are valuable for many applications from micro robotics to military and space applications.
 Some of the advantages of EAP materials are light weight, noiseless actuation, simple mechanics and large displacement.
-In addition some EAPs, such as IPMCs[1], are able to function in aquous environments.
+In addition some EAPs, such as IPMCs [1], are able to function in aquous environments.
 Those qualities make the materials possible to use as artificial muscles.
 In this paper we consider simulations of IPMC type materials with the Finite Element method.

-IPMC materials are highly porous polymer materials such as Nafion TM , Teflon, filled with some kind of ionic conductive liquid.
+IPMC materials are highly porous polymer materials such as NafionTM, Teflon, filled with some kind of ionic conductive liquid.
 There are water based IPMCs which operate in aquatic environment and current is caused by ions such as Na+, K+ dissociated in water.
 Other kind of IPMCs - ionic liquid based, do not need wet environment for operating.
 A sheet of an ionic polymer is coated with a thin metal layer, usually platinum or gold.
 All freely movable cations inside the polymer migrate towards an electrode due to applied electric field, causing expansion of the material at the one end of the sheet and contraction at the other end, which results in bending of the sheet.

 For simulating actuation of an IPMC sheet we need to solve coupled problems due to the complex nature of bending of an IPMC.
 It includes simulations in different domains such as mechanical, electrostatic and mass transfer, and even electrochemical for more advanced models.
-Some authors[2, 3] have already simulated mass transfer and electrostatic effects.
+Some authors [2, 3] have already simulated mass transfer and electrostatic effects.
 We have used similar approach in our model.
-Toi[4] has shown a Finite Element model including viscocity terms in transportation processes explicitly.
-However, the basis of described model is a rectangular beam with 2 pairs of electrodes.
-Our approach for simulating mechanical bending is taking advantage of the numerical nature of FEM problems - we use continuum mechanics equations instead of analytical Euler beam theroy which is more commonly used by authors.[5, 6] By coupling equations from different domains, we get a model for an IPMC muscle sheet, which allows us to use it as a starting point for solving more complex problems, thus we have introduced a simulation of electrochemical reactions on the platinum electrode of an IPMC sheet which leads to self-oscillating actuation.
-Spontaneous oscillations are common phenomena in nature and have been studied in many experiments, including electrochemical systems such as oxidation of organic materials and metals[miller2006oid].
-Under certain conditions such system can generate oscillations[krischer2001sfs].
-We have conducted series of tests, where IPMC sheet have been immersed into acidic formaldehyde (HCHO) solution and exposed to a constant potential.
-The measurements however show current oscillations, which in turn result in oscillating bending of the IPMC sheet.[7]
-Hence we have introduced a FEM model in this paper to describe time dependent bending of a self-oscillating IPMC.
+Toi [4] has shown a Finite Element model including viscocity terms in transportation processes explicitly.
+However, the basis of the described model is a rectangular beam with 2 pairs of electrodes.
+Our approach for simulating mechanical bending is taking advantage of the numerical nature of FEM problems we use continuum mechanics equations instead of analytical Euler beam theroy which is more commonly used by authors [5, 6].
+By coupling equations from different domains, we get a model for an IPMC muscle sheet, which allows us to use it as a starting point for solving more complex problems, thus we have introduced a simulation of electrochemical reactions on the platinum electrode of an IPMC sheet, which leads to self-oscillating actuation.
+Spontaneous oscillations are common phenomena in nature and have been studied in many experiments, including electrochemical systems such as oxidation of organic materials and metals [7].
+Under certain conditions such system can generate oscillations [8].
+We have conducted a series of tests, where an IPMC sheet have been immersed into acidic formaldehyde (HCHO) solution and exposed to a constant potential.
+The measurements,